GlenKPeterson/Cymling/README.md

 #{} set
 <> parameterized type
 : introduces a type
+= type assignment, or key-value pair binding.
 @ introduces an annotation
 ```

 ## Keywords
 ```
+type introduces a type
 default The default case for match and cond statements match for type matching (ML calls this "pattern matching" but Java uses that to mean Regex) Nil for null or false